-If you’re part of the movement for a just and sustainable future, chances are you’ve heard of Paul Hawken.
+If you’re part of the movement for a just and sustainable future, or you're interested in solutions to reverse the climate crisis, chances are you’ve heard of Paul Hawken.
 To say that Hawken has an interesting background is a bit of an understatement.

 You might know him as a green entrepreneur.
 Starting in the 1960s, he founded several pioneering green businesses, starting with the Erewhon Trading Company, one of the first natural-food companies in the US to rely solely on sustainable agricultural methods.